-- Art.3(15) "endpoint": cloud-deployed assets like apps, websites, etc., need to be included not only devices.
-Regulation (EU) 2019/1020 refers to "online interfaces". - Art.3(37) "software bill of materials": harmonised standards for software bill of materials are needed to make it readable, comparable, and transferable in both human and machinereadable format. - A definition of "cybersecurity incident" should be inserted.
+- Art.3(15) "endpoint" 2 cloud-deployed assets like apps, websites, etc., need to be included not only devices.
+Regulation (EU) 2019/1020 refers to "online interfaces". - Art.3(37) "software bill of materials"

+harmonised standards for software bill of materials are needed to make it readable, comparable, and transferable in both human and machine-readable format.